erikescher/portulock-keyserver/README.md

 This can also be used to omit unused services by scaling them to zero.

 ### Updating Code and Dependencies
 Updates to the source code can be retrieved using `git pull`, after which the release notes and change log should be checked for any changes that need to be made to the configuration or migrations that need to be applied manually.

 Afterwards, the images can be recompiled and the service restarted in its new version as described above.

-As this project uses Docker images, effectively installing entire operating systems (with- out their kernel), images should be regularly rebuilt even if the project itself did not change.
+As this project uses Docker images, effectively installing entire operating systems (without their kernel), images should be regularly rebuilt even if the project itself did not change.

 Unused images, especially the ones used for compilation can occupy a lot of space.
 They can be cleaned up using `docker system prune --all`.

 ### Persistent Data
 Only the configuration for the services and the OpenPGP-CA database needs to be persisted and backed up.
 The rest of the data is only temporary and can be recreated as needed.
 The WKD directory is derived from the OpenPGP-CA database and the verifier database only stores pending verifications that can simply be restarted as needed.

 ### Without Docker
 Should Docker not be desired, all of these steps can be performed without it by using the `docker-compose.yml` and `Dockerfile` files as a reference for what needs to be done.

 ### Reverse Proxy for TLS Termination
 PortuLock expects to be run behind a reverse proxy that provides TLS termination to simplify the setup and allow PortuLock to coexist with other services on the same IP address and port.
-Encrypted connections are required to ensure integrity, authenticity and confidentiality for clients performing lookups or submitting keys and especially pre- venting interception of SSO token information.
+Encrypted connections are required to ensure integrity, authenticity and confidentiality for clients performing lookups or submitting keys and especially preventing interception of SSO token information.
 Furthermore, WKD requires certificates to be served over TLS to ensure that they are indeed published by the domain and prevent attacks.

 The same reverse proxy can also be used to log requests for audit purposes as required.
-For example one might want to log requests to the certificate update and verification endpoints including their payload but might not want (or be allowed) to log lookup re- quests.
+For example one might want to log requests to the certificate update and verification endpoints including their payload but might not want (or be allowed) to log lookup requests.
 Separating these logs from the application ensures their availability and integrity even if the keyserver itself might be compromised.

-This reverse proxy must receive and forward traffic for the domain `openpgpkey.<domain>`, that will be used by WKD clients to locate keys and an additional domain such as `keyserver.<domain>` that clients will use to contact the server for API interactions and the web generator.
+This reverse proxy must receive and forward traffic for the domain `openpgpkey.<domain>`, that will be used by WKD clients to locate keys and an additional domain such as`keyserver.<domain>` that clients will use to contact the server for API interactions and the web generator.

 ## Further Details
 Further details are described in the associated master thesis, which is provided in `thesis.pdf`.